jruby/jrubyfx/Getting Started.md

 	HelloWorldApp.launch

 ### Adding a bit of text
 Cool, we made an empty window, but usually you want something in it.
 Lets add a label that says "Hello World!".
-There are three ways to do everything in JRubyFXML: the straight-up Java way, the generic JRubyFXML way, and using a specific DSL (Domain Specific Language).
+There are three ways to do everything in JRubyFX: the straight-up Java way, the generic JRubyFX way, and using a specific DSL (Domain Specific Language).
 As it sounds like, the Java way is basically copy-paste Java style, and the RubyFXML way is much more elegant, though its good to know both.

 #### Creating a Label the Java way

 	label = Label.new()
 	label.text = "Hello World!"

-#### Creating a Label the JRubyFXML way
+#### Creating a Label the JRubyFX way

 	label = build(Label, text: "Hello World!")